johnnewman/watchtower/README.md

 ### 1. Motion Detection

-Motion is detected in `motion/motion_detector.py` by creating a blurred grayscale image of the current camera frame.
+Motion is detected in [motion/motion_detector.py](motion/motion_detector.py) by creating a blurred grayscale image of the current camera frame.
 Each pixel value is subtracted from a base frame to create deltas.
-If a big enough area (`min_trigger_area`) of pixels are over the delta threshold, they trigger a motion event and the area is outlined in the image.
+If a big enough area (`min_trigger_area`) of pixels are over the delta threshold (`min_pixel_delta_trigger`), they trigger a motion event and the area is outlined in the image.
 This image will be saved along with the video.

 #### Config